Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: Asymmetry in the computation of the maximum Lyapunov exponent

-This behavior can be utilized for detecting ranges of parameters where forms of bistability occur.
-In the following section we focus on the effects of changing $\varepsilon$.
+This behavior can be utilized to detect ranges of parameters where certain forms of bistability occur.
+The following computations focused on the effects of choosing $\varepsilon$.
 We sampled $1024$ uniformly spaced values of $\varepsilon$ from $[0, 1]$.
-For each sample, the maximum Lyapunov exponent was calculated for $(\alpha_1, \alpha_2)$ in a $512 \times 512$ grid over the range of $(0, 250)$, resulting in a square array of exponents denoted $L$.
+For each sample, the maximum Lyapunov exponent was calculated for $(\alpha_1, \alpha_2)$ in a $512 \times 512$ grid over the range of $(0, 250)$, resulting in a square array of exponents denoted by $L$.
 The amount of asymmetry $S'$ was then calculated as

 and averaged over the 16 initial conditions considered.
 The computed values of the amount of asymmetry $S'$ are shown in Figure \ref{fig:symmetry} (line graph) together with the proportion of samples for which both positive and negative maximum Lyapunov exponents have been detected (depending on the initial condition chosen), denoted as $p^{\pm}$ (shaded area).
 Note that the absolute value of $S'$ is less important than its relative magnitude compared to the baseline.